Freakwill/pyrimidine/paper/paper.md

 pop.evolve(n_iter=100) # Setting `verbose=True` will print the iteration process.
 ```

-Finally, the optimal individual can be obtained with `pop.best_individual`.
+Finally, the optimal individual can be obtained with `pop.best_individual` or `pop.solution` as the solution of the problem.
 The equivalent code below achieves the same result.

 ```python
 pop = (StandardPopulation[MonoBinaryIndividual.set_fitness(lambda o: _evaluate(o.chromosome))] // 20).random()
 pop.evolve()
 ```

-The equivalent approach no longer explicitly depends on class inheritance and `class` syntax, making the code more concise and similar to algebraic operations.
+The equivalent approach no longer explicitly depends on class inheritance and `class` syntax, making the code more concise and similar to algebraic style.

-### Visualization
+## Visualization

-To evaluate the performance of the algorithms, it is common to plot fitness curves or other metrics against the iteration number.
-This can be achieved by setting the `history=True` parameter in the `evolve` method.
-This method will return a `pandas.DataFrame` object containing statistical results for each generation.
-Users can use this object to freely plot performance curves.
-Typically, users need to provide a "statistic dictionary": keys are the names of the statistics, and values are functions that take the population and return numerical values (strings are limited to pre-defined population methods or attributes of return values).
-The statistical task is done in the mixin class `IterativeModel`, as well as the iteration.
+To assess the performance, it is customary to visualize fitness curves or other metrics against the iteration number.
+This can be accomplished by enabling the `history=True` parameter in the `evolve` method.
+Subsequently, this method yields a `pandas.DataFrame` object that encapsulates statistical results for each generation.
+Users can harness this object to create customizable performance curves.
+Generally, users are required to furnish a "statistic dictionary," where keys are the names of the statistics, and values are functions mapping the population to numerical values (strings are confined to pre-defined population methods or attributes of return values).

 ```python
 # statistic dictionary, computing the mean fitness and best fitness of each generation